 - What/who will we divest ourselves from?

-So much of the learning curve for leaders and organizations I’ve worked with in 2020 and 2021 has been centered around a seismic shift in the social contract between workers and their employers, customers and sellers, makers and their suppliers, private citizens and their governments, and the list goes on.
+So much of the learning curve for leaders and organizations I worked with in 2020, 2021 and 2022 was centered around a seismic shift in the social contract between workers and their employers, customers and sellers, makers and their suppliers, private citizens and their governments, and the list goes on.

-Whatever business you are in, and whether it is in a for-profit, not-for-profit, or government sector, acknowledge that you are entering a changed landscape from the one you were navigating in 2019.
+Whatever business you are in, and whether it is in a for-profit, not-for-profit, or government sector, acknowledge that you are entering a changed landscape from the one you were navigating before the pandemic.
 And, people—including our customers, our employees, and the general public—are watching and waiting to see how we deliver on our stated commitments to organizational culture change around sexual harassment; increasing diversity, equity, and inclusion; protecting the environment; and creating more resilient supply chains.

 Too often in business we add things to our list of “musts” and “shoulds” before asking, “Must we?” or “Should we?”
-I want to suggest that as you ponder the five key questions for 2022 above, you pay particular attention to number five, “What/who will we divest ourselves from?”
-Likely there are at least a few sacred cows in the form of people, policies, and practices you will need to jettison as well as people, policies, and practices that you will need to build or invest in far more in 2022 than you did in previous years.
+I want to suggest that as you ponder the five key questions above, you pay particular attention to number five, “What/who will we divest ourselves from?”
+Likely there are at least a few sacred cows in the form of people, policies, and practices you will need to jettison as well as people, policies, and practices that you will need to build or invest in far more in the new year than you did in previous years.

 For example, many organizations have yet to link executive bonuses to success in advancing company diversity, equity, and inclusion initiatives.
 There are a number of reasons for this, but the bottom line is that organizations that do not run the risk of sending the message to customers, employees, and shareholders that increasing diversity, equity, and inclusion are not strategic priorities.
 That can hurt the organization’s ability to generate revenue and increase its market share of an increasingly diverse customer base.

-Asking the five questions for 2022 is hard, because they lift us out of the realm of simple metrics and measurable numbers on a spreadsheet, and challenge us to consider who we want to be as an organization in 2022, not just what we will do as an organization.
+Asking the five questions for the year ahead is hard, because they lift us out of the realm of simple metrics and measurable numbers on a spreadsheet, and challenge us to consider who we want to be as an organization in future years, not just what we will do as an organization.

 If you’d like to expand on ways to think about honoring your commitments, you can go deeper with The Four Containers.

-Who do you want to be as an organization in 2022?
+Who do you want to be as an organization in the future?
 We want to hear from you!
-Email: firstname.lastname@example.org and let us know.
+Email: email@example.com and let us know.
 And, if we can support you in any way, we’d love to hear that, too.